roots/bud/README.md

 ## Typescript

-Bud is written in typescript but supports JS and TS projects.
+Bud is written in Typescript but supports JS and TS projects.
 For TS users most project typings can be sourced from [@roots/bud-typings](packages/typings).

 ## Contributing